lucasjellema/tech-radar-prototype2/development-log.md

 - show (generated sample data) blips using hardcoded property <=> sector/ring/size maps
 - derive location of blip from sector and ring (and somewhat randomized with in the segment)
 - show image and label for blip
+- allow drag & drop; set x and y and derive property values from new sector and ring (for now hard coded for category and ambition)

 ## March 17th
 - reset template (equal distribution for rings and sectors, no backgroundcolors, no background images)